 Tuna and Kale Pasta – One-Dish Meal

 Who doesn’t love an excellent one-dish meal?
-No sides are needed, and the sauce is ready when the pasta is draining.
+No sides are needed, and the sauce is ready when the pasta is cooking.
 Bingo.
-If I had to eat one dish for the rest of my life, this tuna and kale pasta recipe would be in my top considerations!
+If I had to eat one dish for the rest of my life, this tuna and kale pasta recipe would be among my top considerations!

 Why Tuna and Kale Pasta is a Winning Recipe